wanlinxie/usound_imaging/README.md

 inefficient.
 In particular, the 2-D interpolation scheme in interpolate.m proved to be inefficient in dealing the large amounts of data points we were plotting.
 Given the resolution of our scans, it was questioned if 2-D interpolation was even necessary.

-## import_scope.m ##
-import_scope.m imports a stream of data recorded onto an h5 file from the oscilloscope and processes it into a 2-D matrix that can later be imaged.

-Due to way we currently split the data stream, portions of the transmit signal can appear as their own individual scan lines. import_scope removes these artifiacts.
-This processing should become unnecessary once we are able to recieve data directly from the STM32.

 ## Data Format ##